(Updated 13. September 2022)

 Below you see a chart showing how much VTHO has been burned:

-The vechain foundation works to level out the fluctuation, and make VTHO as stable as possible.
-This makes it an excellent utility token, and a way to incentivise nodes and VET holders to keep their tokens, as they receive a passive income stream of VTHO.
+The VeChain foundation works to level out the fluctuation, and make VTHO as stable as possible.
+This makes it an excellent utility token, and a way to incentivize nodes and VET holders to keep their tokens, as they receive a passive income stream of VTHO.

 Think about it: